iotivity/iotivity.github.io/_pages/BuildLinux.md

 Please note that IoTivity-lite uses a patched version of the mbedTLS library.
 The applied patches can be found in ``<iotivity-root>/patches`` directory.
 Therefore, a native build of mbedTLS from the official mbedTLS repository won't link with the IoTivity-lite libraries.
 If you want to save space by using mbedTLS in IoTivity-lite targets and in your custom target, you must use the patched version.
 The easiest way is to link your custom target with the mbedTLS libraries created by the IoTivity-lite installation.

+#### Using preinstalled mbedTLS

+If you already installed the required mbedTLS version and don't want to rebuild it from the checkouted GIT submodule use the following build option:

+* `-DBUILD_MBEDTLS=OFF`

+With this option CMake will use its internal `find_package` module to look for the mbedTLS library in standard library installation folders.